Academic and Progress Notice & Separation Appeal Process

 • Enrolled in fall: Students must appeal by submitting a petition to the Committee on Exceptions.
 If approved, they can continue on academic or progress notice for the fall semester.
 If not approved they will be removed from fall classes.

-A student who has been separated for academic or progress reasons may be reinstated when the student
+A student on academic or progress pause may restart when the student:

 • does not attend for one primary semester (fall/spring) and

-• consults with a counselor to determine whether the reasons that led to the academic or progress separation have been addressed to enable improved performance.
+• consults with a counselor to determine whether the reasons that led to the academic or progress pause have been addressed to enable improved performance.

-Students who believe they should be reinstated after being notified of Academic or Progress Separation must immediately petition the Committee on Exceptions.
+Students who believe they should be permitted to restart after being notified of Academic or Progress Pause must immediately petition the Committee on Exceptions.
 The student must clearly state the reasons for requesting continued enrollment on the petition.

 The decision of the Committee on Exceptions will communicate its decision to the student via email.
 The student may appeal the decision of the Committee on Exceptions in writing to the vice president of Student Services or designee within thirty (30) calendar days of the date of notification of the decision of the Committee on Exceptions.
 The decision of the vice president is final.

-If the Academic or Progress Separation appeal is approved, the student will continue on Academic or Progress Notice for an additional semester.
-At the end of the semester, the student’s academic record will be evaluated to determine whether the student may be removed from Academic or Progress Notice, should be placed on Academic or Progress Separation, or should continue on Academic or Progress Notice.
+If the Academic or Progress Pause appeal is approved, the student will continue on Academic or Progress Notice for an additional semester.
+At the end of the semester, the student’s academic record will be evaluated to determine whether the student may be removed from Academic or Progress Notice, should be placed on Academic or Progress Pause, or should continue on Academic or Progress Notice.

 Committee on Exceptions